 Aesthetics is a strong point of this template.
 Divi lets you create beautiful pages, too.

-If we had to pick a winner in this aspect, ThemeFusion's creation would be the one.
+If we had to pick a winner in this aspect, Avada would be the one.

 Divi in Action : the Drag-and-Drop Builder

-The Drag-and-Drop builder is where this theme truly shines and is where we can see significant differences in Divi vs Avada.
-Creating a custom WordPress site is as easy as it gets with this template.
+The Drag-and-Drop builder is where the Divi WordPress theme truly shines and is where we can see significant differences in Divi vs Avada.
+We have created many a custom WordPress site and it is as easy as it gets with this template.